aidin36/tocc/docs/source/index.rst

 Tocc is a tag-based file management system.
 It also includes a tag-based file system called Toccfs.
-The goal of Tocc is to provide a better system for classifying files, more flexible than classic file systems that are based on a tree of files and directories.
+The goal of Tocc is to provide a better system for classifying files, which is more flexible than classic file systems that are based on a tree of files and directories.

 .. image:: _static/gplv3.png